NikolaiT/incolumitas/content/Society/where-is-the-world-headed-to.md

 Projections show that we have to expect millions of climate refugees from the southern hemisphere pushing into northern countries.
 On Sept.
 13, 2021, the [updated Groundswell report from the Worldbank](https://www.worldbank.org/en/news/press-release/2021/09/13/climate-change-could-force-216-million-people-to-migrate-within-their-own-countries-by-2050) predicts that up to 216 million people across six world regions are forced to move due to climate change within their countries.
 The report states that *by 2050, Sub-Saharan Africa could see as many as 86 million internal climate migrants; East Asia and the Pacific, 49 million; South Asia, 40 million; North Africa, 19 million; Latin America, 17 million; and Eastern Europe and Central Asia, 5 million.*

-As a German, I can say that the Syrian Civil war (Surely not caused by climate change) and migration streams caused by socio-economic or military conflicts in other regions that caused [1.5 million](https://de.wikipedia.org/wiki/Liste_der_L%C3%A4nder_nach_gefl%C3%BCchteter_Bev%C3%B6lkerung#L%C3%A4nder_nach_Bestand_an_internationalen_Fl%C3%BCchtlingen) refugees in Germany almost tore the German society apart.
+As a German, I can say that the Syrian Civil war (Surely not caused by climate change) and migration due to other reasons that lead to the arrival of [1.5 million](https://de.wikipedia.org/wiki/Liste_der_L%C3%A4nder_nach_gefl%C3%BCchteter_Bev%C3%B6lkerung#L%C3%A4nder_nach_Bestand_an_internationalen_Fl%C3%BCchtlingen) refugees in Germany almost tore the German society apart.
 As a result, the far right political party AFD emerged and to this day has widespread support in the German society.
 (12.5% and 10% of all Germans voted for them in 2017 and 2021).
 It's relatively safe to say that Germany will not overcome another major refugee movement (major = More than 2 million refugees) without civil-war-like violent outbursts.

 The same applies to many other *rich* European countries.
 Most European societies are very fragile and the relatively high prosperity is standing on thin legs.
 We can already see a fortification of the European coastlines and refugee streams are already used politically by countries such as Turkey.
 To be fair, Turkey took with [4 million refugees](https://de.wikipedia.org/wiki/Liste_der_L%C3%A4nder_nach_gefl%C3%BCchteter_Bev%C3%B6lkerung#L%C3%A4nder_nach_Bestand_an_internationalen_Fl%C3%BCchtlingen) the majority of Syrian migrants and the political pressure against Europe is somewhat understandable in this context.